pau1a/Transcrypt/BIG.md

 ### 4.1.1 Core Colours

 The core colours define the minimal set of tones that represent Transcrypt in every context where the brand must be unmistakable.
 Each colour has a defined, non-negotiable purpose.
 Nothing outside this set carries brand identity.
+In practice, this means that only tokens in §A.1 may be used to represent the Transcrypt brand; secondary, neutral, or filigree tokens are always subordinate and may not substitute for these cores.

 #### **Engineered Base**

 A deep, near-black blue forms the base of the identity.
+It is implemented through the tokens defined in §A.1.1 Engineered Base (for example --brand-base-900 and --brand-base-800).
 It is the backdrop for hero surfaces, product chrome, and structural components where authority and clarity matter.
 This tone anchors the entire system and ensures that the brand reads as a stable piece of infrastructure rather than a decorative interface.